Understanding Carve-In and Carve-Out Adjustments

 Key Takeaways

-• Carve-in and carve-out adjustments are accounting balancing mechanisms
+• Carve-in and carve-out are mathematical accounting constructs

-• They do not change transaction price or satisfaction
+• Carves do not change revenue, pricing, or satisfaction

-• They are essential for explaining deferred revenue movements
+• They are essential for deferred revenue transparency and GL tie-outs

 Conclusion